seng350/course/lectures/ooprinciples.md

 # Cohesion and Coupling
 * **Cohesion** is internal to an object, describing its independence.
 High cohesion implies doing one thing well. <!-- Employer does not "Pay" Employee -->
 * **Coupling** is the amount of dependency *between* components.
 High coupling makes the preceding modularity approaches harder.
-* Modular systems have objects with high cohesion and low coupling
+* Modular systems generally objects with high cohesion and low coupling

 <!--
 ---